 This place is a 6 workstation non-linear video post production studio with DVD authoring capabilities that supports courses in both Intermediate and Advanced Video as well as some topics courses.

-This suite contains the Epson Pro 9900 large format archival printer operated by print production coordinator.
+This suite contains the Epson Pro 9900 large format archival printer operated by a graphics designer and print production coordinator.

 This is a high definition audio/video post production facility consisting of an Apple Mac Pro station, 5.2 Surround Sound monitoring system and a full suite of AV software consisting of Live 9 suite, Adobe CS6 Master suite, MAX/MSP 6, Reason 6, and soon to be installed Pro Tools 11 HD.